 This is another widespread mistake among rookie counters who have not practiced sufficiently before attacking the tables in a real casino environment.
 As is to be expected, this blunder has a devastating effect on their long-term expected value.

-If you are reading this, perhaps you already know what the difference between running and true count is, but we shall revise it briefly for the uninitiated.
+If you are reading this, you probably already know the difference between the running count and the true count, but we will review it briefly for those who do not.

-You make playing and betting decisions based on the true count and should never confuse it with the running count.
-This is how one such mistake looks and we assure you the consequences of making it will not be pretty.
-The example below is derived from a blackjack game that plays with six decks in total.
+You make playing and betting decisions based on the true count, and you should never confuse it with the running count.
+Here is how such a mistake unfolds, and we assure you the consequences will not be pretty.
+The example below comes from a six-deck blackjack game.

-This is a grave not to mention a very costly mistake as one such player would continue to size their bets and deviate from basic strategy incorrectly based on an inaccurate count.
-If you ever catch yourself doing this, try to repeat the current running count in your mind to prevent yourself from replacing it with the true count.
+This is a grave, not to mention very costly, mistake, as such a player would continue to size their bets and deviate from basic strategy based on an inaccurate count.
+If you ever catch yourself doing this, silently repeat the current running count to prevent yourself from replacing it with the true count.

 Mistake #5 - Overbetting and Underbetting

-And finally we arrive at the subject of bet sizing and betting proportionately to your bankroll.
-Here it is important to mention that overbetting and underbetting are both equally detrimental for the advantage player.
+Finally, we arrive at the subject of bet sizing and wagering in proportion to your bankroll.
+It is important to note that both overbetting and underbetting are equally detrimental to an advantage player.

 Overbetting Your Bankroll